rore/rore.github.com/_posts/2014-04-10-zookeeper-pub-sub-messaging.markdown

 To broadcast a message to a topic the producer:

 1. Gets all the child nodes of the topic subscribers path (`/subscribers/[topic]`).
 If there are no subscribers, an error is returned.
-2. For each of the subscribers, create a sequential persistent node under its message queue node (`/messages/[consumerID]/[topic]`).
+2. For each subscriber, create a sequential persistent node under its message queue node (`/messages/[consumerID]/[topic]`).
 The node value is the message.

 ### The Cleaner